Gay Romance with a Southern accent.

 Driven by insatiable curiosity, she possibly holds the world’s record for curriculum changes to the point that she’s never quite earned a degree but is a force to be reckoned with at Trivial Pursuit.

-When not putting characters in dangerous situations she’s a mild-mannered business executive, mother, grandmother, vegetarian, and PFLAG activist.
+When not putting characters in dangerous situations she’s a mild-mannered business executive, mother, grandmother, and vegetarian.

 Her natural habitats are airports, coffee shops, and on the backs of motorcycles.